carbon-language/carbon-lang/libcxx/docs/TestingLibcxx.rst

   Specify the site configuration to use when running the tests.
 This option overrides the enviroment variable LIBCXX_SITE_CONFIG.

-.. option:: --libcxx_headers=<path/to/headers>
+.. option:: --cxx_headers=<path/to/headers>

-  Specify the libc++ headers that are tested.
+  Specify the c++ standard library headers that are tested.
 By default the headers in the source tree are used.

 .. option:: --cxx_library_root=<path/to/lib/>